 Black History Month

-This February, take some time to come out to Parks to learn about the trials and victories of black Americans.
-Visit our Black History in NYC Parks page to learn more about the black experience in New York City.
+This February, take some time to come out to Parks to learn about the trials and triumphs of the black experience in the United States.

 Black History Month Events

 at Red Hook Recreation Center (in Red Hook Recreation Area), Brooklyn